Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics

-In this optimization, $\Lambda= \text{diag}(\lambda_1, \cdots, \lambda_{\bar{F}})$ is a diagonal matrix with $\ell_1$-penalty weights for the $|\bar{F}|$ variables we select after harnessing associations with our intermediary phenotypes.
-Particularly setting these weights to be inversely proportional to the proportion of times an explanatory variable is selected across the $L$ regularized queries in the previous step is one such concrete way to incorporate the relative importance of each variable in \eqref{second:stage:Lasso}.
-Lastly, $E$ represents the set of LASSO estimates not shrunk to zero, the explanatory variables informed by the associations with the intermediary variables and statistically associated with the outcome.

-Noticeably, the optimization objective \eqref{second:stage:Lasso} differs from a canonical version of Lasso through an additional term, which is linear in the randomization instance $\mathcal{R}$ and an $\ell_2$ penalty with a small positive coefficient $\epsilon>0$.
-We, in fact, use a small $\ell_2$ penalty to ensure that the solution to the randomized problem does exist.
-This formulation easily accommodates a non-trivial version of the ridge penalty to impose an elastic net type-penalty.
-We showcase the effectiveness of randomized strategies in selecting sharp integrative models alongside construction of reliable and powerful uncertainty estimates later in our empirical analyses Section \ref{simulation}.
-Next we turn our attention to an integrative modeling framework based upon $E$, the final output of this two-stage pipeline.
+In \eqref{second:stage:Lasso}, $\mathbf{\Lambda}= \text{diag}(\lambda_1, \cdots, \lambda_{\bar{F}})$, the diagonal entries are $\ell_1$-penalty weights for the $|\bar{F}|$ variables we select as significant associations with the intermediary outcomes.
+Fixing these weights to be inversely proportional to the number of times an explanatory variable is selected across the $L$ regularized queries in the previous step is one such concrete way to incorporate the relative importance of each variable in \eqref{second:stage:Lasso}.
+We identify $E$ as the set of nonzero LASSO estimates, giving us the set the explanatory variables statistically associated with both the intermediary and clinical outcomes.
+Noticeably, the optimization objective \eqref{second:stage:Lasso} differs from a canonical version of LASSO through an additional term, which is linear in the randomization instance $\boldsymbol{\mathrm{r}}$ and an $\ell_2$ penalty with a small positive coefficient $\epsilon>0$.
+We use a small value for the $\ell_2$ penalty in the objective to ensure the existence of a solution for the randomized problem.
+Consistent with an elastic net type-penalty, this choice can be readily generalized to accommodate a non-trivial version of the ridge penalty.